-Description of authorised processing Details Identity of Controller and Processor for each category of Personal Data Controller: Social Mobility Commission Processor: Subject matter of the processing Research data Duration of the processing Duration of the contract.
+Description of authorised processing Details for each estages, of Dersonal Data Controller: Social Mobility Commission Processor: University of Brighton Subject matter of the processing Research data Duration of the processing Duration of the contract.
 Nature and purposes of the processing Provision of the services.
 Type of Personal Data being processed No personal data will be processed.
 Any data shared will be anonymised or from public source.
-Categories of Data Subject N/A Plan for return and destruction of the data once the processing is complete UNLESS requirement under law to preserve that type of data No personal data should be retained for longer than is necessary to fulfil the obligation of this contract or beyond the termination of the business relationship.
+Categories of Data Subject N/A No personal data should be retained for longer than is necessary to fulfil the obligation of this contract or beyond the termination of the business relationship.
 Locations at which the Supplier and/or its Subcontractors process Personal Data under this Contract and International transfers and legal gateway Suppliers digital records (if applicable).